Timeline for the day of the September 11 attacks: 10:00 a.m.

-10:50:19: Five stories of part of the Pentagon collapse due to the fire.

-10:53: New York City's primary elections are canceled.
+10:53: New York City's mayoral primary elections are canceled.

 10:53: Defense Secretary Donald Rumsfeld orders the U.S. military placed at DEFCON 3, for the first time since the Yom Kippur War in 1973.

 11:00 a.m.

 11:00: Transport Canada halts all aircraft departures until further notice, except for police, military, and humanitarian flights, as part of Operation Yellow Ribbon.
 The operation was well underway as international flights headed for the U.S. had already started to land at Canadian airports, beginning at CFB Goose Bay.
 Fourteen other airports follow, including Halifax, Lester B. Pearson in Toronto, Montréal-Dorval, and Vancouver.

 11:05: The FAA confirms that several planes have been hijacked in addition to American Airlines Flight 11.

 11:08: The pilot of Korean Air Flight 85 includes the letters "HJK" a code for hijacked, in an airline text message.

 11:16: American Airlines confirms the loss of its two aircraft.

 11:26: United Airlines confirms the loss of Flight 93 and states that it is "deeply concerned" about Flight 175.

 11:53: United Airlines confirms the loss of its two aircraft.

 11:55: The border between the U.S. and Mexico is on highest alert, but is not closed.